voormedia/ec2-snapshot/README.md

 * No need to specify instance id and volume ids while using the gem
 * Recognizes XFS filesystems, and looks up mount points automatically
-* Freezes XFS filesystems while creating the snapshot, resulting in a consistent snapshot
+* Freezes XFS filesystems while creating the snapshot, resulting in a consistent snapshot.
+If running on kernels > 2.6.29, freezes a set of supported filesystems
 * Easy integration within Chef, requiring a very simple recipe that only requires (globally defined) AWS credentials and a region
 * Easy integration within your own scripts with either the executable or by instantiating the `Ec2Snapshot::Instance` class yourself
 * Custom actions that need to be executed before and/or after the snapshot is created can be easily configured
+* Allows temporal (i.e. snapshots older than 1 month) and numeric (i.e. the last 7 snapshots) snapshot rotation

 Requirements
 ------------